Canberra Crescent Condominium near Canberra Plaza and MRT station

-Canberra Crescent Condo: A Review of Woodlands’ Exciting Future
+Canberra Crescent Residences: A Review of Woodlands’ Exciting Future

-This is a property review of Canberra Crescent Condo, a 99-year leasehold development in Singapore’s District 27, a rapidly growing region in the north close to Woodlands Regional Centre.
+This is an in-depth property review of Canberra Crescent Residences, a 99-year leasehold condo development in Singapore’s District 27, a rapidly growing region in the north close to Woodlands Regional Centre.
+Its address is 51 Canberra Crescent, Singapore 759827.

 Located at the junction of Canberra Crescent and Canberra Street, the development is about 600m from the Canberra MRT station, Canberra Plaza, and Bukit Canberra, an integrated sports and community hub.

-To be developed by a joint venture between Kheng Leong and Low Keng Huat, the 20,437.3 sqm (219,985 sqft) site will comprise four 12-storey blocks totalling 376 residential units and a childcare centre.
+To be developed by a joint venture between Kheng Leong and Low Keng Huat, the 20,437.3 sqm (219,985 sqft) site will comprise four 12-storey blocks totalling 376 residential units of 1- to 4-bedroom, and a childcare centre.

 • Reputable Developers: Kheng Leong and Low Keng Huat, well-known real estate developers with a long history in Singapore, are involved in a diverse portfolio of residential, commercial, and hospitality developments.